Maria Monica Gramatges, MD, PhD

 |Baylor Graduate School of Biomedical Sciences||university||Doctor of Philosophy, Clinical Investigation||2015|

-Dr. Maria Monica Gramatges is a member of the of the Cancer Genetics and Genomics Program, the Leukemia Program, the Lymphoma Program, and the Long Term Survivor Program at Texas Children's Cancer Center.
-Her clinical interests include: leukemia, lymphoma, the genetic risks for development of acute myeloid leukemia (AML), chemotherapy-related toxixities, and cancer survivorship.
+Dr. Maria Monica Gramatges is a member of the of the Cancer Genetics and Genomics Program, the Leukemia Program, and the Long Term Survivor Program at Texas Children's Cancer Center.
+Her clinical interests include leukemia, cancer survivorship, and outcome disparities.
+She is board certified by the American Board of Pediatrics-Hematology/Oncology.

 |American Society for Pediatric Hematology/Oncology (ASPHO)||Member|